FP Crown LogoFP Crown Logo

 If you don’t hit the minimum number of orders before the deadline, the group order won’t go through.
 BUT, here’s the good news:

 If you’re offering the same design on different items (like hoodies in different colors or styles), the quantities can be combined to help reach the minimum.
-So if 10 people order the black hoodie and 10 order the pink one, that still counts as 20 total toward your goal, not just 10 and 10 separately.
+For example, your group order’s minimum is 20.
+If 10 people order the black hoodie and 10 order the pink one, that still counts as 20 total toward your goal, not just 10 and 10 separately.

 "Wait, if I order early and the price drops later because more people order, does that mean I paid more than they did?"